Hey! How you doing?

 Add tomato paste, stir fry for about two minutes, add blended onions, pepper and turkey berries.
 Add chopped tomatoes and stir fry.
 Add salt, curry and bay leaf.
 Cover and let simmer on high heat for about five minutes.

 Wash rice till water is cleared.
-Add washed rice to the stew, leftover beef stock from the cooked beef, add water as needed, check and adjust for salt.
+Add washed rice to the stew, leftover beef stock from the cooked beef, add stock from beef if there is any, water as needed, check and adjust for salt.

 Cover tightly and bring to boil.
 Immediately it starts boiling, remove lid, using a thin wooden ladle or a long fork stir from bottom to top.
 Cover tightly and let simmer on low heat for 10-12 minutes.
 After the time has lapsed, remove lid, stir again.
 Stir in beef at this point.
 Cover tightly and let simmer for 10 more minutes till its well cooked.
 Serve

 Brands of rice differ, check the amount of water you regularly use to cook regular rice and use less than that for jollof.
 Remember, we using steam.